 Randy Peterson (BAA, Central Michigan University) is the Development Officer.
 He brings more than 25 years of nonprofit fundraising and management experience to our team, most of it here in Tucson.
-When not working, Randy can usually be found with his Little Brother, at a concert or sporting event, or watching an old movie or game show with his dogs Buster and Charlie.
+When not working, Randy can usually be found with his Little Brother, at a concert or sporting event, or watching an old movie or game show with his dog Buster Keaton.

 Peggy Solís (AB UC-Davis, MA U of Arizona) is the Family Services Coordinator.
 Her complete fluency in English and Spanish and her unique educational and personal experiences are tremendous assets in working with current and future Imago Dei families.